serverless/serverless/docs/providers/aws/events/schedule.md

 This can lead to a situation where large projects hit the limit with no ability to schedule more events.

 However, `AWS::Scheduler::Schedule` has much higher limits (1,000,000 events), and is configured identically.
 `method` can be set in order to migrate to this trigger type seamlessly.
+It also allows you to specify a timezone to run your event based on local time.
-The default is `eventBus`, which configures an `AWS::Event::Rule`.
+The default method is `eventBus`, which configures an `AWS::Event::Rule`.

 ```yaml
 functions: